How To Make Melted Crayon Letters-Easy DIY Tutorial

 Any brand of crayon will work, just note that each brand has a different melting time.
 Therefore, if you mix brands you will need to keep a good eye on them while in the oven.

-If you take the crayon out of the mold too soon, then they may break.
+If you remove the crayons from the mold too soon, they may break.
 Place the crayon back in the mold and reheat it until it has melted back together.

 Did you have fun making this craft with your family?
 Make sure to leave a 5-star ⭐️ ⭐️ ⭐️ ⭐️ ⭐️ review in the comments!